Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Note: this plugin does not use the storage system of Zend/Omeka and modifies only the archive file name.

+This plugin can be used with [Clean Url] for an improved user experience and for a better search engine optimization.
+The anti-hotlinking feature is compatible with the logger [Stats], that allows to get stats about viewed pages and downloaded files.

 Installation
 ------------